What are some common mistakes to avoid when preparing an I-601 waiver application for crimes involving controlled substances?

 Common Mistakes to Avoid

-When preparing an I-601 waiver application, applicants often stumble into various traps that can lead to denial.
-Understanding these common mistakes is critical in ensuring the success of your application.
-By being mindful of what to avoid, you can position yourself for a better outcome.
+When preparing an I-601 waiver application, applicants frequently encounter a variety of pitfalls that can ultimately lead to denial.
+Recognizing these common mistakes is crucial for enhancing the likelihood of a successful application.
+By being aware of what to avoid, you can strategically position yourself for a more favorable outcome, ensuring that your submission is both comprehensive and compelling.

 Missing Evidence